-- Repeated vomiting, gagging or sickness: Occasionally vomiting hairballs or grass is quite normal.
-However, persistent sickness or choking when eating can be a sign of illness, such a kidney infection.
+- Repeated vomiting, gagging, or sickness: Occasionally vomiting hairballs or grass is quite normal.
+However, persistent sickness or choking when eating can be a sign of illness, such as a kidney infection.

 - Refusal to eat for over 24 hours: If your cat refuses food for a day or more, consult your vet.

-- Diarrhea: If your cat has persistent diarrhoea that lasts for longer than 48 hours, visit your vet.
+- Diarrhea: If your cat has persistent diarrhea that lasts for longer than 48 hours, visit your vet.
 If possible, take a stool sample with you.

 - Excessive thirst or urination: Unusually excessive thirst and frequent urination can be a sign of feline diabetes or other medical conditions.